c0mm0n/edgemax4orange/README.md

 route add -net 193.253.153.227/32 gateway 10.54.56.254
 route add -net 193.253.153.228/32 gateway 10.54.56.254

-**You must replace&nbsp;_place_holder;10.54.56.254 with the value you deduced base on the DHCP IP of br0 and type this through ssh on the edgemax.**
+**You must replace 10.54.56.254 with the value you deduced base on the DHCP IP of br0 and type this through ssh on the edgemax.**

 **Now reboot your Orange TV Box, everything should work fine.**

 **If everything is OK :**

-**Copy / Move the "tv.sh" script in&nbsp;_place_holder;/config/scripts/post-config.d/ for automatic startup execution.**
+**Copy / Move the "tv.sh" script in /config/scripts/post-config.d/ for automatic startup execution.**

 **You'll probably need to (unsure, check the script rights)**